angularity/webpack-angularity-solution/readme.md

 Within your `webpack.config.js` you delegate to this package.
 However there are a number of options that you can set, and an API for customisation of the full configuration.

+There are some structural [conventions](https://github.com//angularity/webpack-angularity-solution/wiki/conventions) that you need to follow.
+Any existing **Angularity** project satisfies these.

-If you wish to build a similar system for a platform other than **AngularJS 1.x**, you will find [webpack-multi-configurator](https://www.npmjs.com/package/webpack-multi-configurator) is where all the smarts are.
+If you wish to build a similar system with different constraints, or for a platform other than **AngularJS 1.x**, you will find [webpack-multi-configurator](https://www.npmjs.com/package/webpack-multi-configurator) is where all the smarts are.

 ## Reference